 Our perceptions are the lenses that we look at life and our relationships through.
 They are what drive us, and they are what influence our decisions.
 Each person has their unique perceptions based on their individual experiences and personalities.
 Ask three siblings about their childhood, and you will often get three different responses.
 Ask seven people how they interpreted a particular book or movie, and you will get seven different interpretations.
 In order for you to better understand the people closest to you, it is vital that you understand why they look at things the way they do.
 This will help you to resolve conflicts and avoid potential conflicts in the future.

-1. Two or more parties have differing or opposing agendas, goals or d
+1. Two or more parties have differing or opposing agendas, goals or desires.

 Remember This Conflict?